Saturday 17 January 2026

 Windows Update

-Why set it manually: Put it in "Manual" so you can control when updates will be made, avoiding interruptions while using the computer.
-Caution: Don't turn it off completely - updates are important for security.
-Just turn it on when you want to update.
+Why set it manually: Put the service on "Manual" so that you decide when the updates will be made.
+Caution: Don't disable it completely – updates are important for system security.

 4